apache/kudu/_posts/2026-01-09-apache-kudu-1-18-1-release.md

 This maintenance release fixes critical bugs and packaging issues discovered in Apache Kudu 1.18.0.
 Users of Kudu 1.18.0 are encouraged to upgrade to 1.18.1 as soon as possible.

+This release includes the following incremental updates since Apache Kudu 1.18.0:
 <!--more-->

 * Improved Java and Spark ecosystem reliability through fixes to dependency publishing, Spark